-Note: Estimated GDV and project delivery subject to successful closing of acquisition, permitting, construction delivery and commercialization.
+^{}Estimated GDV and project delivery are subject to the successful closing of acquisitions, permitting, construction delivery and commercialization.

 Agora Budapest

 World-class architects from London and Hungary collaborated to create this new landmark in one of Budapest's busiest transportation hubs.